fabiosalomaosilva/CsvWriter/README.md

 - Write data in CSV format.
 - Support for different delimiters.
+- Support for different encodings.
+- Support for ZIP compression.
+- Support for formatting data.
 - Easy to use and integrate into other projects.

 ## Installation